martin-olivier/vangelis/README.md

         test.io         file that contains functional tests

 OPTIONS:
+        -t --timeout    Change the tests timeout
-        -h --help       Display help menu
+                        must be the first argument followed by the value in seconds as second argument -h --help       Display help menu
         -v --version    Display actual version
         -c --changelog  Display the changelog